Rahul-Mac/curspell/docs/CURRENCY_LOCALE.md

 # Supported Currencies and their Locales for Curspell

-As of now, the currency amounts can be spelt in the English language only.
+As of now, the currency amounts can be spelled only in the English language.
 So the locale `en` will be used.

 > If a specific variant of English is used in the country (eg. Indian English in India) then we recommend using the apt locale (eg. `en_IN` instead of `en`).